-Past and present grad student members of the Holtzman Lab (updated: Summer 2019):
+Past and present grad student members of the Holtzman Lab:

-Clint E. Johnson (2017-2019).
+Clint E. Johnson (member from 2017-2019).
 After graduating from Armstrong State University, Clint began working in the lab as an M.S. student in Fall 2017.
-In 2019, Clint successfully defended his thesis and then began attending Saint Louis University for his Ph.D. in developmental psychology.
+In 2019, Clint successfully defended his thesis about hyper-masculinity and then began attending Saint Louis University for his Ph.D. in developmental psychology.
 He can be reached at: email@example.com

 Bradly A. McGinnis (member from 2019-2021, pictured above).
-In 2019, Bradly graduated from Columbus State University with a Bachelor of Science in psychology; he joined the lab in fall of 2019.
+In 2019, Brad graduated from Columbus State University with a Bachelor of Science in psychology; he joined the lab in fall of 2019.
 His M.S. thesis concerns dramatic personality traits and how they are perceived across development.
 He enters the Ph.D. program in clinical psychology at University of South Dakota in Fall 2021.
 Brad can be reached at: Bradly.Mcginnis@coyotes.usd.edu

-Jorge Noguera-Sepulveda (2017-2019).
+Jorge Noguera-Sepulveda (member from 2017-2019).
 After obtaining a B.S. in psychology from Georgia Southern, Jorge began working in the lab as an M.S. student in Fall 2017.
 He successfully defended his thesis regarding mind perception in the summer of 2019.
-He is an adjunct at Georgia Southern currently.
+After graduating, Jorge served as an adjunct at Georgia Southern.

 Mia Tharp (member from 2013-2015, pictured above) graduated with her M.S. in 2015 and published her thesis on mind perception as an article in Basic and Applied Social Psychology.
 Mia can be reached at: MiaTharp@gmail.com